717-830-8454

 • Modified Bitumen: This material can help reduce energy costs and remains flexible in colder temperatures, though it may not be as resilient as EPDM.

-• TPO and PVC: Both materials are renowned for their strength, wind resistance, and energy efficiency.
-TPO, while resistant to mold and punctures, may have a shorter lifespan.
-PVC, conversely, offers longevity but may perform less optimally in cold conditions.
+• TPO and PVC: Both materials are know for their strength, wind resistance, and energy efficiency.
+TPO is resistant to mold and punctures but may have a shorter lifespan.
+PVC, conversely, offers longevity but may perform less in cold months.

-• Built-Up Roofs (BUR): These roofs are generally low-maintenance and visually appealing but may struggle in extreme weather conditions.
-Additionally, the gravel layer can clog drainage systems.
+• Built-Up Roofs (BUR): These roofs are generally low-maintenance and visually appealing, but may struggle in extreme weather conditions.
+Additionally, the gravel layer can clog drainage systems and are not ideal for residential roofing.

 Routine Inspections and Maintenance

-Conduct regular inspections of your flat roof to identify potential issues before they escalate.
+Regular inspections of your flat roof to identify potential issues before they escalate.
 A bi-annual inspection is advisable, with additional checks following extreme weather events.
 During inspections, look for signs of damage such as blisters, cracks, pooling water, and compromised seams.
+Check us out.

 Clearing Debris